Modular representation theory of affine and cyclotomic Yokonuma-Hecke algebras: Introduction

 \section{Introduction}

-The modular branching rules for the symmetric groups $\mathfrak{S}_{n}$ over an algebraically closed field $\mathbb{K}$ of characteristic $p$ were discovered by Kleshchev [Kle1].
-Subsequently, the branching graph of Kleshchev was interpreted by Lascoux, Leclerc, and Thibon as the crystal graph of the basic representation of the quantum affine algebra $U_q(\widehat{\mathfrak{sl}}_p)$.
-The observation \cite{LLT} turned out to be a beginning of an exciting development which continues to this day, including a development of deep connections between (affine, cyclotomic or degenerate affine) Hecke algebras of type $A$ at the $\ell$th roots of unity and integrable $U_q(\widehat{\mathfrak{sl}}_\ell)$- modules via categorification; see \cite{Ari1, Br, BK, BKW, Gr, GV, Kle2} for related work.
+For the symmetric group $\mathfrak{S}_{n},$ Kleshchev \cite{Kle1} discovered the $p$-modular branching rules for irreducible representations of $\mathfrak{S}_{n}.$ Later on, Lascoux, Leclerc and Thibon \cite{LLT} established a close connection between global crystal bases of basic $U_q(\widehat{\mathfrak{sl}}_n)$-modules and modular representations of $\mathfrak{S}_{n},$ or more generally representations of Hecke algebras of type $A$ at roots of unity.
+The observation \cite{LLT} turned out to be a beginning of an exciting development which continues to this day, including a development of deep connections between (affine, cyclotomic or degenerate affine) Hecke algebras of type $A$ at the $\ell$-th roots of unity, or cyclotomic quiver Hecke algebras of type $A$ associated with dominant integral weights of level $\ell,$ and canonical bases for integrable $U_q(\widehat{\mathfrak{sl}}_\ell)$-modules via categorification; see, e.g., [Ari1, BK1-3, BKW, Br, Gr, GV, Kle2] for related works.

-Yokonuma-Hecke algebras were introduced by Yokonuma \cite{Yo} as a centralizer algebra associated to the permutation representation of a finite Chevalley group $G$ with respect to a maximal unipotent subgroup of $G$.
-The Yokonuma-Hecke algebra $Y_{r,n}(q)$ (of type $A$) is a quotient of the group algebra of the modular framed braid group $(\mathbb{Z}/r\mathbb{Z})\wr B_{n},$ where $B_{n}$ is the braid group on $n$ strands (of type $A$).
-By the presentation given by Juyumaya and Kannan \cite{Ju1, JuK}, the Yokonuma-Hecke algebra $Y_{r,n}(q)$ can also be regraded as a deformation of the group algebra of the complex reflection group $G(r,1,n),$ which is isomorphic to the wreath product $(\mathbb{Z}/r\mathbb{Z})\wr \mathfrak{S}_{n}$.
-It is well-known that there exists another deformation of the group algebra of $G(r,1,n),$ namely the Ariki-Koike algebra \cite{AK}.
-The Yokonuma-Hecke algebra $Y_{r,n}(q)$ is quite different from the Ariki-Koike algebra.
-For example, the Iwahori-Hecke algebra of type $A$ is canonically a subalgebra of the Ariki-Koike algebra, whereas it is an obvious quotient of $Y_{r,n}(q),$ but not an obvious subalgebra of it.
+Yokonuma-Hecke algebras of general types were first introduced in the sixties by Yokonuma \cite{Yo}.
+In the late 1990s and early 2000s, Juyumaya and Kannan \cite{Ju1, JuK} gave a new presentation of the Yokonuma-Hecke algebra $Y_{r,n}(q)$ of type $A$, and since then it has been commonly used for studying this algebra.
+By Juyumaya and Kannan's presentation, the Yokonuma-Hecke algebra $Y_{r,n}(q)$ can be regarded as a deformation of the group algebra of the wreath product $(\mathbb{Z}/r\mathbb{Z})\wr \mathfrak{S}_{n}$ of the cyclic group $\mathbb{Z}/r\mathbb{Z}$ and the symmetric group $\mathfrak{S}_n$.
+It is well known that there exists another deformation of the group algebra of the wreath product $(\mathbb{Z}/r\mathbb{Z})\wr \mathfrak{S}_{n},$ namely the Ariki-Koike algebra \cite{AK}.
+The Yokonuma-Hecke algebra $Y_{r,n}(q)$ differs from the Ariki-Koike algebra in the way that $Y_{r,n}(q)$ is isomorphic to the modified Ariki-Koike algebra defined by Shoji \cite{S} according to Espinoza and Ryom-Hansen's work \cite{ER}.